dpnm-ni/ni-attack-and-intrusion-detection/README.md

 http://<host IP running this module>:<port number>/ui/
 ```

-To detect the VNFs' real-time status in OpenStack testbed, this module processes a HTTP GET message including in its body.
+To detect the VNFs' real-time status in the OpenStack testbed, this module processes an HTTP GET message including in its body.
-You can generate an request by using web UI or using other library creating HTTP messages.
+You can generate a request by using web UI or using other libraries to create HTTP messages.

-Required data to create HTTP request is VNF instances' prefix.
+The required data to create an HTTP request is VNF instances' prefixes.
 (We assume that the prefix of the VNF instances' name that consists of the SFC is the same.)

 - **prefix**: a prefix to identify instances which can be components of an SFC from OpenStack